User Guide

 Parameter | Represents placeholder for name of contact that you wish to input. |

-.
+Notice how t/TAG is wrapped in [ ].
 Items in square brackets are optional.

 - For example,

-can be used asn/Mark t/friend
+n/CONTACT_NAME [t/TAG]can be used asn/Mark t/friendor asn/Mark.

-can be inputted multiple times, including
+Furthermore, notice how [t/TAG] is followed by ….
+Items followed by … can be inputted multiple times, including

 zero times.